megahomyak/simple_chat/README.md

 ## Chat file syntax

 Each message starts with "ASSISTANT" or "USER" on a new line, then there is one space, then the message contents begin.
-Contents may be multiline: to make the next line part of message contents, begin it with ">" (no whitespace needed: it will be parsed as one with message contents, so don't add a whitespace for a pretty look)
+Contents may be multiline (no escape sequences for "USER" or "ASSISTANT" at new lines right now, sorry)

 ### Example